Skip to main content

 That matters for expectation-setting.
 Chola can be considered when the group wants Indian food, smart casual dress is appropriate, the budget fits a $$$ restaurant.
 The better question is not whether it matches an invented format or a specific neighborhood stereotype, but whether Indian cuisine in New York City at this price level is the right fit for the meal.

-Lunch and dinner are both verified options
+Lunch and dinner are offered

-Chola has verified lunch and dinner hours every day.
+Chola has lunch and dinner hours every day.
 Monday through Saturday, the listed hours are 12–2:45 PM and 5–10:45 PM.
 Sunday is listed as 12–2:45 PM and 5–10 PM.
 Those hours support both midday and evening plans, though diners should still confirm current hours before going.

 For wider planning, keep the comparison grounded.
 Chola belongs on a shortlist when Indian cuisine, New York City, Michelin Plate recognition, smart casual dress, a $$$ price level match the occasion.
 If the decision depends on a specific menu item, takeout, delivery, beverages, private dining, or a set-menu format, confirm those details directly before choosing it.